Published on

 builder.Services.AddSingleton<FrontendTelemetry>(); // one shared set of instruments

 // Scoped => one handler instance per circuit.
-This is the whole trick.

 builder.Services.AddScoped<CircuitHandler, CircuitTrackingCircuitHandler>();